CrayLabs/SmartSim/doc/orchestrator.rst

 Clustered Orchestrators support data communication across multiple simulations.
 With clustered database deployment, SmartSim can run AI models, and Torchscript code on the CPU(s) or GPU(s) with existing data in the ``Orchestrator``.
-Data produced by by these processes and stored in the clustered database is available for consumption by other applications.
+Data produced by these processes and stored in the clustered database is available for consumption by other applications.

 -------